aleksnavratil/afterburner/README.md

 # afterburner
-Command-line program for learning spoken human languages
+One of the faster ways to learn a spoken human languages.
+A command line program.